Jastin243/Induction-PrograM/README.md

 # Induction-Program
-My name is Jastin Singh Gahlot and my branch is mechanical
+My name is Jastin Singh Gahlot and my branch is mechanical engineering
+#Day-1